flintlib/flint/doc/source/qadic.rst

     Assumes that `e \geq 0` and that ``len`` is positive and at most `d`.

-    Although we require that ``rop`` provides space for `2d - 1` coefficients, the output will be reduces modulo `f(X)`, which is a polynomial of degree `d`.
+    Although we require that ``rop`` provides space for `2d - 1` coefficients, the output will be reduced modulo `f(X)`, which is a polynomial of degree `d`.

     Does not support aliasing.